conduktor/conduktor-public-charts/charts/gateway/README.md

 ### TLS configuration

-This section is for configuring gateway to handle certificate to manage SSL endpoint inside gateway deployment
+This section is for configuring gateway to handle certificate to manage SSL endpoint inside gateway deployment.

 | Name               | Description                           | Value          |
 | ------------------ | ------------------------------------- | -------------- |